 EAB is a small, metallic green beetle native to Asia that only attacks ash trees.
-The adult beetle does very little damage.
-In its larval stage, however, EAB bores into the vascular layer of ash trees, creating distinct S-shaped galleries that slowly cut off the trees' flow of water and nutrients and eventually cause the trees to die.
-Unfortunately, EAB kills more than 99 percent of the ash trees it attacks within 3-4 years of infestation.
+The adult beetle does very little damage-it is actually the larval stage that causes tree death.
+EAB larvae bore into the vascular layer beneath the bark of ash trees, creating distinct S-shaped galleries that slowly cut off the flow of water and nutrients from roots to the rest of the tree.
+Unfortunately, EAB kills over 99 percent of the ash trees it attacks within 3-4 years of infestation.

-MDC Forest Entomologist Robbie Doerhoff urges people who own ash trees in areas where EAB has been found to make a plan now to either treat or remove those trees.
+EAB is not new to northwest Missouri.
+The pest was found in Buchanan County in 2015 and DeKalb County in 2016, and both counties border Andrew County.
+MDC Forest Entomologist Robbie Doerhoff urges people who own ash trees to make a plan now to either treat or remove those trees.

 "If you have a healthy, high-value ash tree in your yard, it can be treated with insecticides that will protect it from EAB.
-However, these treatments must be applied every year or two to guarantee protection," said Doerhoff.
+However, these treatments can be expensive and must be applied every year or two to guarantee protection," said Doerhoff.
 "For some ash trees, especially those that have already lost more than 50 percent of their leaves and branches, the best option is removal, followed by replanting with a different species, such as an oak native to Missouri."

 Several insecticide treatment options are available, including some do-it-yourself methods.
 However, it's important to note that insecticides available at home improvement stores work best on trees smaller than 20-inches in trunk diameter (measured 4.5-feet from the ground).
-Trees larger than 20-inches in trunk diameter require insecticides available only to licensed applicators in order to provide adequate protection from EAB.
+Trees larger than that size require insecticides available only to licensed applicators.
+Treatments available to homeowners need to be applied in early spring, so it is too late to treat trees this year.
+However, treatments applied by licensed applicators are still effective, depending on the insecticide used.

 "If you decide to treat your ash tree, make sure you use a pesticide labeled to kill EAB and that you apply it at the right time of year," said Doerhoff.
-"Chemical treatments are most effective in early spring when a tree's vascular system is better able to take up the insecticide.
-In late summer, and especially during drought conditions like we're currently experiencing across most of Missouri, treatments may not work properly."

-Doerhoff advises that now is a good time to develop a plan, and if appropriate, contact a professional to get on a list for a spring treatment.
-For large trees that need to be treated by a professional, use a reputable company and get a couple of bids.
-Some neighborhoods receive discounts if several people have ash trees treated by the same company.
+"For large trees that need to be treated by a professional, use a reputable company and get a couple of bids.
+Some neighborhoods receive discounts if several people have ash trees treated by the same company."